Life of L. Ron Hubbard from 1950 to 1953: Initial success of Dianetics and subsequent collapse

 By late 1950, the Elizabeth, N.J.
 Foundation was in financial crisis and the Los Angeles Foundation was more than $200,000 in debt.
 Winter and Art Ceppos, the publisher of Hubbard's book, resigned under acrimonious circumstances.
 Campbell also resigned, criticizing Hubbard for being impossible to work with and blaming him for the disorganization and financial ruin of the Foundations.
 In December 1950, the American Psychological Association publicly criticized Hubbard's claims as "not supported by empirical evidence".
 In 1951, Winter publicly wrote that he had never seen a single convincing Clear.

 In late 1950, Hubbard had begun an affair with his 20-year-old public relations assistant Barbara Klowden, prompting Sara to start a relationship with Dianetics auditor Miles Hollister.
-On December 20, Hubbard paid a $50 fine for leaving 8-month-old daughter Alexis locked in car.
+On December 20, Hubbard paid a $50 fine for leaving his 8-month-old daughter Alexis locked in a car.
 On February 9, 1951, the bodies of David Cary and his wife Helen were found after about two weeks.
 Both had recently been involved in the Dianetics Institute in Los Angeles, David serving as an instructor there.
 Police concluded Helen shot her husband and then turned the gun on herself.